-We entered into receive fixed-rate and pay variable-rate interest rate swap agreements simultaneously with the issuance of our \$250 million of 2.40% senior notes due March 2019 and \$350 million of 3.30% senior notes due August 2022, to effectively convert this fixed-rate debt to variable-rate.
-The notional amounts of these interest rate swap agreements equal those of the corresponding fixed-rate debt.
-The applicable interest rates under these agreements is based on LIBOR plus an established margin, resulting in an interest rate of 3.63% for our \$250 million of 2.40% senior notes and 3.97% for our \$350 million of 3.30% senior notes at December 31, 2018.
-The swaps expire when the corresponding senior notes are due.
-The fair values of these swaps are recorded in other assets and other long-term liabilities in our Consolidated Balance Sheet at December 31, 2018.
+We entered into a receive fixed-rate and pay variable-rate interest rate swap agreement simultaneously with the issuance of our \$350 million of 3.30% senior notes due August 2022, to effectively convert this fixed-rate debt to variable-rate.
+The notional amount of this interest rate swap agreement equals that of the corresponding fixed-rate debt.
+The applicable interest rate under this agreement is based on LIBOR plus an established margin, resulting in an interest rate of 3.27% for our \$350 million of 3.30% senior notes at December 31, 2019.
+The swap expires when the corresponding senior notes are due.
+The fair value of this swap is recorded in other assets in our Consolidated Balance Sheet at December 31, 2019.
 See Note 9, Fair Value Measurements, for disclosure of fair value.
-These derivatives meet the required criteria to be designated as fair value hedges and as the specific terms and notional amounts of these derivative instruments match those of the fixed-rate debt being hedged, these derivative instruments are assumed to perfectly hedge the related debt against changes in fair value due to changes in the benchmark interest rate.
-Accordingly, any change in the fair value of these interest rate swaps recorded in earnings is offset by a corresponding change in the fair value of the related debt.
+This derivative meets the required criteria to be designated as a fair value hedge, and as the specific terms and notional amount of this derivative instrument match those of the fixed-rate debt being hedged, this derivative instrument is assumed to perfectly hedge the related debt against changes in fair value due to changes in the benchmark interest rate.
+Accordingly, any change in the fair value of this interest rate swap recorded in earnings is offset by a corresponding change in the fair value of the related debt.